Collinear Factorization at sub-asymptotic kinematics and validation in a diquark spectator model: Validation framework: the diquark spectator model

 It is now instructive to look in more detail at the internal kinematics of the process.
 In fact, in an inclusive scattering, the 4-momentum of the scattered quark is not measured, and therefore neither $x$, nor $k^2$, nor $\kTsq$ can be experimentally determined.
 Nonetheless, in the spectator model we do have explicit control over these variables -- a major theme of this article -- in particular through the analysis of the momentum flow through the cuts in Figure~\ref{fig:ep_scattering_model}.
 For example, the light-cone fraction $x$ is determined by the the cut of the quark line in the top part of the diagrams, that gives rise to the $\delta((k+q)^2-m_q^2)$ function in Eqs.~\eqref{eq:WmunuDIS}-\eqref{eq:WmunuRES}.
 This delta function imposes

-In the second line, this constraint is expanded in inverse powers of $Q^2$ and acquires a suggestive form, that in fact holds at any order in the expansion.
-Indeed in Eq.~\eqref{eq:x_sol_I}, $x$ depends only on two mass scales: the transverse mass $m_{qT}^2 \equiv m_q^2 + \kTsq$ of the scattered quark and the quark's light-cone virtuality $v^2$, with no direct dependence on the diquark mass.
+In the second line, the constraint is expanded in inverse powers of $Q^2$ and acquires a suggestive form, that in fact holds at any order in the expansion.
+In detail, in Eq.~\eqref{eq:x_sol_I}, $x$ depends only on two mass scales: the transverse mass $m_{qT}^2 \equiv m_q^2 + \kTsq$ of the scattered quark and the quark's light-cone virtuality $v^2$, with no direct dependence on the diquark mass.
 The light-cone virtuality is, instead, fixed by the bottom cuts in Figure~\ref{fig:ep_scattering_model}:

-see Appendix~\ref{app:v2_calculation_approximation}.
-Notably, the light-cone virtuality vanishes when $x\to 0$, diverges to negative infinity as $x \to 1$, and is negative over the whole range in $x$ for physical choices of the $m_\phi$ parameter\footnote{The only way the light-cone virtuality can become positive and large is if $m_\phi \ll M$, such that $v^2 \approx x M^2 - \kTsq/(1-x)$.
+which can be obtained by replacing $p_X^2 \rightsquigarrow m_\phi^2$ in Eq.~\eqref{eq:v2_QCD} and depends on the target's fragmentation dynamics, encapsulated in $m_\phi$.
+Notably, the light-cone virtuality vanishes when $x\to 0$, diverges to negative infinity as $x \to 1$, and is negative over the whole range in $x$ for physical choices of the $m_\phi$ parameter as can be expected of a bound particle\footnote{The only way the light-cone virtuality can become positive and large is if $m_\phi \ll M$, such that $v^2 \approx x M^2 - \kTsq/(1-x)$.
 Evaluating this at $\kTsq \sim \Lambda^2 \sim 0.4 M^2$, the maximum light-cone virtuality remains nonetheless small, only reaching $v^2_{max} \sim 0.1 M^2$ at $x \sim 0.4$ before dropping below 0 as $x \rightarrow 1$.
 This is, however, a quite unphysical choice of diquark mass because $\phi$ represents the proton's remnant, and thus one would expect $m_\phi \sim M$.}.
-This also means that the quark is off its $k^2=m_q^2$ mass-shell over the whole range of $x_B$.
+This also means that the quark is off its $k^2=m_q^2$ mass shell over the whole range of $x_B$.
 This analysis will be substantiated in Section~\ref{sec:testing_kin}, with an explicit calculation of the average values of the internal kinematic variables as a function of Bjorken's $x_B$.